 FAQs

 Medical malpractice refers to professional negligence by act or omission by a healthcare provider in which the treatment provided falls below the accepted standard of practice in the medical community and causes injury or death to the patient.
+Malpractice is defined as the situation where clinicians or nurses are not attentive enough to the care given due to negligence or poor knowledge.

+Mal practice refers to the actions that are not supported by the standard procedure or is a result of negligence.
 In India, medical malpractice, also known as medical negligence, is defined similarly to other jurisdictions as a breach of duty by a medical practitioner or healthcare provider, either by omission or a negligent act, which leads to harm or injury to the patient.
 The Consumer Protection Act and the Indian Penal Code, among other laws, govern malpractice in India.

 Medical negligence is the failure of a healthcare provider to provide the standard of care that a reasonably competent provider would deliver under similar circumstances, leading to harm, injury, or death of the patient.
 It is synonymous with medical malpractice but emphasizes the aspect of negligence.
+This may cause measurable to punitive damages for the victim, severely affecting their physical, mental, and financial wellbeing.

 Malpractice is best defined as the failure of a professional to perform their duties to the required standard of care, resulting in harm or injury to those they serve.
 In the medical context, it refers specifically to healthcare providers failing to meet the standard of care, causing harm to patients.